hlucey/third-party/cis3-broker.md

 {:download: .download}

 # Step 3.
 Developing and hosting your service brokers
+{: #step3-osb}

-Using the metadata you exported from the resource management console, you build one or more new service brokers in the programming language of your choice.
+By using the metadata you exported from the resource management console, you can build one or more new service brokers in the programming language of your choice.
+{:shortdesc}

 Service brokers manage the lifecycle of services.
 The {{site.data.keyword.Bluemix_notm}} platform interacts with service brokers to provision and manage service instances (an instantiation of a service offering) and service bindings (The representation of an association between an application and a service instance, which often contain the credentials that the application will use to communicate with the service instance).
 Providing valid metadata values will create a successful RESTful API Response when a Request is performed.

 You can get started building your broker by using a combination of the metadata you exported from the resource management console, our public {{site.data.keyword.Bluemix_notm}} service broker samples, and the Resource Broker API documentation.
-To develop your broker, you:

-1. View our platform provisioning scenario.
-2. Read through the OSB specification.
-2. Look at the {{site.data.keyword.Bluemix_notm}} broker samples.
-3. Use the Resource Broker API documentation to understand REST API endpoint logic.
-4. Use the metadata you exported from resource management console to inform your development.
-5. View the Broker information provided by the {{site.data.keyword.Bluemix_notm}} platform.
-6. Read through the additional recommendations to optimize your development.
-7. Host your broker.
-8. Test out your broker.

 ## Before you begin

-This step assumes that you have been approved to deliver an integrated billing service.
-If you haven't yet completed the initial registration and approval in Provider Workbench, see the [Getting started tutorial](/docs/third-party/index.md).
-{: tip}
+{: #pre-reqs}

 Ensure you have started step 1 and completed step 2:
 1. [Author service docs and marketing announcement](/docs/third-party/cis1-docs-marketing.html).